HadessCS/Marceline/README.md

 ## Overview

-A tools for exfiltration with mutliple way.
+A tools for dumping data from websites that use Elasticsearch.

 Brought to you by: